iitis/DatagenCopulaBased.jl/README.md

 # DatagenCopulabased.jl

-Copula based generator of `t` realisations of `n`-variate data in a form of `t x n` matrix `U`.
-Realisations of each marginal `U[:,i]` are uniformly distributed on `[0,1]`, however the interdependence between marginals are not simple and depends between copula.
-For copula definitions and properties see e.g.
-`Copula Methods in Finance`, Umberto Cherubini, Elisa Luciano, Walter Vecchiato, Wiley 2004.
+Copula based generator of `t` realisations of `n`-dimensions random variable.
+Data are returned in a form of matrix `U`: `size(U) = (t,n)`, where realisations of each marginal, i.e. `U[:,i]`, are uniformly distributed on `[0,1]`.
+Interdependence between marginals are determined by a given copula.
+See 'Copula Methods in Finance', U. Cherubini, E. Luciano, W. Vecchiato, Wiley 2004.

+In terms of probabilistic the function `C: [0,1]ⁿ → [0,1]` is the `n`-dimensional copula if it is a joint cumulantive distribution of `n`-dimensions random variable with all marginals uniformly distributed on `[0,1]`.

 ## Installation